Dixon Branch Greenbelt Park

 But it wasn’t until late 2007 when the project was given official city approval.
 Two raised-dirt berms channeled rainwater and added landscape interest.
 A custom designed water fountain included water for pets.
 The city’s forestry department donated and helped plant seventeen 15 to 20-gallon trees.
 Equipment in green, brown and black, decomposed granite pathways and wood-looking boardwalks, all enabled the playground to merge naturally with the park.

+Playground Park opened in November 2009.
 The goal was to create a new kind of playground that propels kids to use their imaginations, spur creative thinking and invent new ways of playing, all while interacting peacefully with nature.
 Climbing rocks provided a natural appearance, and the open climbing net prevented obstructed views (a safety concern).
 All equipment selected had to pass the city’s 20-year shelf-life requirement.